Wake Forest Demon Deacons men's basketball

 The Wake Forest Demon Deacons men's basketball team represents Wake Forest University in NCAA Division I college basketball and competes in the Atlantic Coast Conference (ACC).
-Wake Forest made the Final Four in 1962.
 Through the years, the program has produced many NBA players, among them are Hall of Famer Tim Duncan, 12× All-Star Chris Paul, 1× All-Star Jeff Teague, Sixth Man of the Year Rodney Rogers, and 1× All-Star Josh Howard.
 The Demon Deacons have won the Atlantic Coast Conference tournament four times, in 1961, 1962, 1995, and 1996.
 Wake Forest has appeared in 23 NCAA tournaments, most recently appearing in 2017.
 The current coach is Steve Forbes, who was hired on April 30, 2020.

 History

 Dave Odom era (1989–2001)

 In 1989, Wake Forest would name Dave Odom as its new head coach.
 During his 12 seasons, Odom led the Demon Deacons to back-to-back ACC men's basketball tournament championship's in 1995 where the team defeated North Carolina and 1996 by defeating Georgia Tech.
 Tim Duncan would also win back to back-to-back ACC Player of the Year awards in 1996 and 1997.